On certain mean values of logarithmic derivatives of $L$-functions and the related density functions: Proof of Theorem

-\begin{proof} Let $K>1$ and $c_0<1$ be positive constants chosen later, and assume that $x,y\in\mathbb{R}$ with $|x|+|y|\geq K$.
+\begin{proof} Let $K>1$ and $c_0<1$ be positive constants chosen later, and assume that $x,y \in \mathbb{R}$ with $|x|+|y| \geq K$.
 We define

 for any fixed $\sigma>1/2$.
-Then for any $p\geq P_0$, we see that
+Then for any $p \geq P_0$, we see that

-with an absolute implied constant.
-Hence, we estimate $\mu_p$ and $R_p$ in Lemma \ref{lem3.9} arbitrarily small if we take the constant $c_0$ suitably small.
-Thus formula \eqref{eq3.16} holds.
-We then replace $\mu_p$ in \eqref{eq3.16} with the real number
+with an absolute constant $c_1>0$.
+Hence, we estimate $\mu_p$ and $R_p$ in Lemma \ref{lemFund} arbitrarily small if we let the constant $c_0$ suitably small.
+Thus formula \eqref{eqlogMp} holds.
+We then replace $\mu_p$ in \eqref{eqlogMp} with the real number

 The error of the replacement is estimated as

 if we assume that $|z_1-x|<1/2$ and $|z_2-y|<1/2$.
 Moreover, we have

 and